Terms & Conditions

 3 Quotations and estimates

 3.1 Where specifications for the provision of goods and services are not complete, binding quotations will not be given and estimates will be subject to confirmation or adjustment upon the receipt of the full specifications.
 Quotations are valid and up for acceptance for 28 days from the date of issue, unless otherwise specified in writing by the Company, and may be withdrawn within this time period by written notice.

 3.2 Where no signed confirmation of an order is supplied by the Client to the Company, the latter reserves the right to not accept the order.

 3.3 Estimates and quotations given will be exclusive of any taxation or levies applicable such as GST.
-Estimates and quotations will be based on the current rate of invoicing at the time and will be given per service item where more than one are requested, unless otherwise specified.
+Estimates and quotations will be based on the current rate of invoicing at the time and will be given per service item where more than one is requested unless otherwise specified.

 3.4 Delivery and return charges do not make up a component of estimates and quotations

-3.5 Deliveries of proofs and drafts for approval are at the Client’s request and chargable.
+3.5 Deliveries of proofs and drafts for approval are at the Client’s request and chargeable.

 3.6 Any statement or representation made by the Company’s servants or agents to the Client, other than those included as part of an estimate, quotation or contract, does not supersede the provisions of these conditions.
 The Company reserves the right to clarify, confirm or reject these points and issue a new quotation accordingly.

-3.7 Where a written quotation has not been provided, pricing shalle be determined by the Company in alignment with the pricing procedures used at the time.
+3.7 Where a written quotation has not been provided, pricing shall be determined by the Company in alignment with the pricing procedures used at the time.

 3.8 In accordance with condition 2.1 and 2.2 set out in this document, where alterations requested by the Client in the specification, quantity or intended use of the work shall entitle the Company to make adjustments to the contract price corresponding to the work down carrying out these alterations.